 First grade students will conduct experiments, engage in long-term projects, and use the scientific method to explore various topics, including earth and its place in the universe, seasonal changes, and patterns in the sky.
 They study plant and animal cycles in depth with the help of the GSLS Garden Program.
 They construct “inventions” that explain forces and energy, light and sound waves, and resources of our planet.

 First graders spend time learning about various cultures, past and present.
 They begin to understand basic geography and map skills, government and citizenship, as well as economics.
 They are able to relate and compare themselves to their neighborhood and also to the world at large.
 The goal of the first grade social studies curriculum is to instill an understanding of how communities function successfully when members work together cooperatively.
 Students begin by looking at their class and then their school to examine how larger communities function.

 First graders spend a lot of time outside of their classroom for various learning activities.
 Our School Garden Program augments various learning experiences of our classroom throughout the year.
 In October at a working farm in Petaluma, we go for a hayride, dig for potatoes, pick a pumpkin, milk a cow, and eat homemade ice cream.
-We also go to the Marin Mammal Center at Fort Cronkite in Sausalito.
 We make trips to Novato Public Library and do Easter Egg Hunt at a local park.
 One of the highlights of our Outdoor Education in the Spring is the annual trip to Duxbury Reef Tide Pools in Bolinas where we explore the flora and fauna of the beautiful northern California coastlines.